National Museum of Iran: Exhibitions

-After 85 years, Iran showcased 3,506 Achaemenid tablets at the National Museum on May 18, 2024, after legally reclaiming them from the US in 2023.
-The tablets, which were originally provided to the University of Chicago for study in 1930s, were discovered in Persepolis and lent to the United States for a three-year study period.
-The tablets were repatriated on the plane that also brought home the Iranian delegation from New York, after it attended the United Nations General Assembly.
-The tablets are among the most important works of Iranian history, and contain vital insights into road resource management, social relations, basic necessities of life, wages, and the economy of Achaemenid society, related to the time of Darius the Great (522–486 BC).
+After 85 years, the Achaemenid tablets, which were loaned to the University of Chicago for study in 1930s, returned home.
+The 4,000 tablets were discovered in Persepolis and lent to the United States for a three-year study period.
+They were repatriated on the plane that also brought home the Iranian delegation from New York, after it attended the United Nations General Assembly.
+The tablets are among the most important works of Iranian history, and contain vital insights into road resource management, social relations, basic necessities of life, wages, and the economy of Achaemenid society from the time of Darius the Great (522–486 BC).

+Another successful exhibitions was the "Silk Legacy" in 2025, which celebrated the millennia-old cultural ties between Iran and China.
+Other exhibitions are held continuously and annually at the museum.
+The museum has also held several highly successful exhibitions abroad.
+"The Glory of Ancient Persia" was held throughout China for 15 months in 2024.
+Over 200 artifacts went on display in Beijing (Forbidden City), Shanghai and Xinjiang, which attracted more than 50 million visitors and became the biggest abroad exhibition in the museum's history.
+Being home to one of the world's four remaining statues of Homer's Penelope, the museum showcased the statue alongside its three sisters at Prada Foundation in Milan in a 4-months-long event by Iran and Italy.
+All the four statues later went on display again in 2016, this time at the National Museum of Iran.
+Other exhibitions abroad were held in Spain, Germany and the Netherlands.